CEO & Founder

 Day trading is permitted in a TFSA, but caution should be exercised.
 On the flip side, buying and selling shares with frequency over the course of a few days or weeks may lead the CRA to designate that you are doing business trading vs investing for the long haul.
 That could have tax consequences.
 Just make sure you keep yourselves on the right side of CRA regulations when you mix up short-term trades along with long-term-oriented investments.

-Yes, if you are holding non-qualified investments in your TFSA, the CRA will charge you a 50%-tax on the value of those investments.
+Yes, if you are holding non-qualified investments in your TFSA, the CRA may apply a 50% tax based on the fair market value when the investment was acquired or became non-qualified/prohibited, and additional taxes may apply depending on the situation.
 Moreover, the income earned on these non-qualified assets will be subject to standard capital gains taxation.

 Well, you can take out everything you make (capital gains, dividends, and interest) tax-free, any time you want — which is a big advantage of a TFSA.
 There are no taxes or penalties on withdrawals, and the amount you take out is added back to your contribution room in future years.